ledass/Auto-filter-bot-v1/README.md

 </p>

 <p align="center">
-  A powerful Telegram media search bot — search movies and files directly in PM or any group, with paginated results, auto-delete, and deep-link file delivery.
+  A powerful Telegram media search bot — search movies and files directly in PM or any group, with paginated results, auto-delete, broadcast, user tracking, and deep-link file delivery.
 </p>

 ---